storj/docs/app/(docs)/object-mount/media-workflows/premiere-pro/page.md

 ---
 title: Object Mount with Premiere Pro
+hideTitle: true
 metadata:
   title: Object Mount with Premiere pro
   description:
     Recommended workflow and setup for editing with Adobe Premiere Pro using Object Mount volumes
 ---

-# 🎞️ Using Object Mount with Adobe Premiere Pro
+# Using Object Mount with Adobe Premiere Pro

 Object Mount makes it easy to browse, import, and edit footage directly from S3-compatible storage in Adobe Premiere Pro.
 Whether you're working with local proxies, editing remotely, or centralising project media, Object Mount integrates smoothly into your editing pipeline.

 ---

-## ✅ Recommended Setup
+## Recommended Setup

 Once you've mounted your object storage with Object Mount, your volume will appear like a standard drive in **File Explorer (Windows)** or **Finder (macOS)**.
 From there, you can work as usual in Premiere Pro with just a few things to keep in mind.